Building muscle on a vegetarian diet how effective is it?

 Is a vegetarian diet optimal for building muscle?

 Many will say that it is.
-There are many pros to being vegan, you can lower cholesterol, reduce fat intake and it will definately get you shredded.
+There are many pros to being vegan, you can lower cholesterol, reduce fat intake and it will definitely get you shredded.
 Some vegan bodybuilders get a lot of protein from soy products, some claim this can increase estrogen levels which can have certain side effects.
 While you can increase muscle mass on a vegan diet some will say that it is not an optimal diet for building mass.

 Everyone has to make their own individual choice and decide if a building muscle an a vegetarian or vegan diet is possible.
 While there are some guys that have managed to gain a decent amount of muscle this is not the norm for most vegan bodybuilders.

 So how do vegetarians grow muscles?
 They do it just like everyone else – with a healthy diet that offers all 20 of the known amino acids and a whole lot of exercise.